codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/arrays-and-references-counting-characters.md

 }
 return true;  // is a doubloon
 ```
+See the example java code in the left pane.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/Doubloon.java java -cp code/ Doubloon )

 Like in Section 7.5, we can return immediately if the inner condition is true (which, in this example, means that the word is not a doubloon).
 If we make it all the way through the `for` loop, we know that all counts are 0 or 2.